COVID-19 & Disability

-Stanford community members should educate themselves on the current policies and status of the COVID-19 pandemic and its impact on Cardinal Recovery as it relates to the phased approach of re-opening the campus.
+Stanford community members should educate themselves on the current policies and status of the COVID-19 pandemic and its impact on Cardinal Recovery related to the phased approach of re-opening the campus.

 Stay Safe Signage

-Public Health requirements issued by the State of California call for colleges and universities to "limit, to the greatest extent permitted by law, external community members from entering the site (campus grounds) and using campus resources, as the number of additional people onsite and/or intermixing with students, faculty, and staff increases the risk of virus transmission.”
-Standardization of university-wide communications will clarify expectations for faculty, staff, students, and visitors.
+Public Health requirements issued by the State of California call for colleges and universities to "limit, to the greatest extent permitted by law, external community members from entering the site (campus grounds) and using campus resources, as the number of additional people onsite and/or intermixing with students, faculty, and staff increases the risk of virus transmission."
+Standardizing university-wide communications will clarify expectations for faculty, staff, students, and visitors.

 - While eating or drinking; or